Brantingham family

-The Brantinghams (or, formerly, the de Brantinghams or de Brantynghams) are a super-noble family from North East England, originally from Brantingham in Yorkshire.
+The Brantinghams (or, formerly, the de Brantinghams or de Brantynghams) are an old noble family from North East England, originally from Brantingham in Yorkshire.

 Coat of arms

 An early Brantingham coat of arms may be preserved in one of two seals attached to document WYL639/191 of the West Yorkshire Archive Services.
 The document is a grant of land, dated 18 September 1369, by Nicholas de Brantingham and Richard Bonefaunt to Robert Bonefaunt, vicar of Otley, and Nicholas, vicar of Weston.
 Two seals in red wax attached to the grant are (i) a design of five burs, with no legend, and (ii) a bird, with an indistinct legend.
 However, in the absence of distinct legends, it remains uncertain whether either of the seals belongs to Nicholas de Brantingham.

 Later in the same century, Thomas de Brantingham, bishop of Exeter and Lord Treasurer, bore arms sable, a fess crenelle, between three Catherine wheels, or.